-Here in Wichita, we all know that temperatures and precipitation not only fluctuate wildly from season-to-season but can even change by the hour.
-As settlement cracks can form because of these swings, they are pretty common around here.
+Here in Central Missouri, we all know that temperatures and precipitation not only fluctuate wildly from season-to-season but can even change by the hour.
+As settlement cracks can form because of these swings, they are pretty common here and in the surrounding metro.

 Our ever-changing weather patterns can cause the home’s materials – or the soil below it – to expand and contract, which can result in settlement cracks.
 In addition, changes in precipitation can also cause the soil to shift underneath the foundation.